-There are nearly 5,000 FDIC insured banking institutions and many of them, especially the big national or regional banks, offer hundreds of dollars when you open an account.
+There are nearly 5,000 FDIC insured banking institutions and some of them, especially the big national or regional banks, offer a bonus when you open an account.

 For them, it’s a direct way to get new customers.
 Instead of advertising, and hoping people open an account, they can offer a cash incentive for you to give them a try.

-So how do you take advantage of these offers?
+So how do get one of these offers?

 It comes down to a simple four-step process: